 Lower-tech businesses with less funds for upgrades or public organizations like mayor’s offices, schools or city councils may continue to use network domains even as more sophisticated tech becomes available.

 Hybrid networks — which use both the cloud and local hardware — that interface with legacy tech may also need to continue using network domains.
-For example, Google maintains documentation on how network managers can set up Microsoft Domain Controllers to work with Google Cloud.
+For example, Google maintains thorough documentation on how network managers can set up Microsoft Domain Controllers to work with Google Cloud.

 Why Network Domains Remain Important

 Traditionally, domains and domain controllers key technology for network management.
 New developments in networking tech have made them less essential.
-However, these domains are likely to remain relevant well into the future, especially at businesses or organizations that have to rely on legacy tech.
+However, these domains are likely to remain relevant well into the future, especially in businesses or organizations that have to rely on legacy tech.

 Follow Us On